drouyang/pmtlock/README.md

 technique to host side optimizations such as co-scheduling and Pause-Loop Exiting.

 ## Implementation
-There are two stages in the lock function: preemptable loop and spinning
+There are two stages in the lock function: preemptable loop and spinning loop, which are described briefly below.
+For more details, please refer to the paper

-### preemptable loop
+"Preemptable Ticket Spinlocks: Improving Consolidated Performance in the Cloud"

+The spinning loop is basically a unfair spinlock that ensure mutual exclusions between waiter.
+The preemptable loop, on the other hand, is more interesting and is the core algorithm.

 timeout =  TIMEOUT_UNIT * (inc.tail - inc.head);
 do {